briandrum/codes.forchagrin.com/ordinances/1355-erosion-and-sediment-control.md

 development project.
 If an Individual Permit is not required, the site owner shall submit proof of compliance with the U.S. Army Corps of Engineer’s Nationwide Permit Program.
 This shall include one of the following:
-      A.   A letter from the site owner certifying that a qualified professional has evaluated the site and determined that Section 404 of the Clean Water Act is not applicable, and provide documentation.
+    1. _(A)_ A letter from the site owner certifying that a qualified professional has evaluated the site and determined that Section 404 of the Clean Water Act is not applicable, and provide documentation.
-      B.   A site plan showing that any proposed fill of waters of the United States conforms to the general and special conditions specified in the applicable Nationwide Permit.
+    2. _(B)_ A site plan showing that any proposed fill of waters of the United States conforms to the general and special conditions specified in the applicable Nationwide Permit.
 Wetlands, and other waters of the United States, shall be delineated by protocols accepted by the U.S. Army Corps of Engineers